SwiftyBeaver/SwiftyBeaver/README.md

 2. Use multiple logging destinations & settings, even for the same type
 1. Already comes with good defaults
 1. Use `log.debug("foo")` syntax
-1. Get started with 3 lines of code
+1. Get started with 2 lines of code
 1. Simple installation via Carthage, CocoaPods, Swift Package Manager or download
 1. Has just ~350 lines of source code, easy to understand
 2. Native support for leading Xcode development plugins

+Please **follow [SwiftyBeaver on Twitter](https://twitter.com/SwiftyBeaver)** to stay up-to-date on new versions.

 ## Colors!